Jomo Kenyatta International Airport (JKIA): Q1 2026 Airport Capacity Analysis

 Introduction.

-In the first quarter of 2026, Jomo Kenyatta International Airport—Kenya’s primary international gateway—recorded a total of 2,364,237 airline seats, translating to an average of approximately 26,269 daily seats.
-This performance underscores the airport’s continued role as a key regional hub in East Africa.
-January led the quarter with 887,852 seats, followed by February (747,459 seats) and March (728,926 seats), reflecting a gradual softening of capacity as the quarter progressed.
+In the first quarter of 2026, Jomo Kenyatta International Airport—Kenya’s primary international gateway—recorded a total of 2,364,237 available airline seats, translating to an average of approximately 26,269 daily seats.
+This performance reaffirms the airport’s strategic importance as a key regional hub in East Africa and a growing connector within the broader African aviation network.

 ...